Companies that use Weights and Biases

 All machine learning and LLM development Weights and Biases

-Weights and Biases We detected 7,713 customers using Weights and Biases, 41 companies that churned or ended their trial, and 42 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (28%) and the most common company size is 11-50 employees (36%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Weights and Biases We detected 7,486 companies using Weights and Biases, 566 companies that churned, and 75 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (27%) and the most common company size is 11-50 employees (36%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login